mikuya707/TenkiForecast/README.md

 # TenkiForecast
-A react application that displays weekly weather details based on user's geolocation
+A responsive react application that displays weekly weather details based on user's geolocation

 To run the application under root directory:
+1. npm install

-npm run dev
+2. npm run dev

-visit localhost:3000
+3. visit localhost:3000 in the browser